Clip path

 Parental Leave

-1. Parents can take a parental unpaid leave of up to two years if
+Parents can take an unpaid leave of up to two years if:

-The Labor Standards Act differentiates workers who have fixed-term contracts and indefinite-term contracts.
-A fixed-term employee will become an indefinite term employee if:
+The Labor Standards Act differentiates between workers who have fixed-term contracts and indefinite-term contracts.
+A fixed-term employee will become an indefinite-term employee if:

 • The employer does not object to the employee continuing to work even after the expiration date has passed on their fixed-term contract.